 Guest Faculty; Hip Hop

-Ashley L. Tate is the founder, artistic director, and head choreographer of Ashleyliane Dance Company (ADC), a full service dance organization based in the Greater St. Louis area.
+Ashley is the founder, artistic director, and head choreographer of Ashleyliane Dance Company (ADC) in St. Louis, MO.
 She earned her Bachelor of Science degree in Computer Information Science from Texas Christian University, where she served two consecutive years as captain during her four-year stint as a member of the TCU Showgirls Dance Team.
 She has been an instructor for National Dance Alliance, a cast member in a Sony Dreamworks motion picture, and a bodily-kinesthetic intelligence presenter for St. Louis Area Resources for Community and Human Services (ARCHS).
-Ms. Tate has choreographed for NCAA basketball and football halftime shows, studio recitals, theatre productions, professional dance organizations, and national and regional dance competitions.
-She was a member of the Saint Louis Rams Football Cheerleaders, serving as a captain, and is now a member of the Regional Arts Commission Citizen Review Panel and a board member for Missouri Dance Organization.
-Ms. Tate is chair of the dance department at Grand Center Arts Academy and an adjunct instructor of dance at Washington University in St. Louis.
-Ms. Tate was invited to a private audition for Cirque du Soleil and is a recipient of Grand Center’s Emerging Artist Visionary Award.
-She is also a winner of the Pulse On Tour Protégé and Monsters of Hip Hop Scholarships (and a former Monsters Show Nominee), and is signed as a dancer with Clear Talent Group in Los Angeles, California.
-Her work has been featured in choreographer showcases at Peridance Capezio Center and TADA!
+Ms. Tate has choreographed for NCAA basketball and football halftime shows.
+She was a member of the Saint Louis Rams Football Cheerleaders, serving as a captain for two years and served as the head cheer and dance coach at Southern Illinois University Edwardsville.
+She also taught hip hop at the Downtown Dance Center, home of the The Big Muddy Dance Company.
+Ms. Tate is now a member of the Regional Arts Commission Citizen Review Panel and a board member for Missouri Dance Organization.
+Ms. Tate is the chair of the dance department at Grand Center Arts Academy and an adjunct instructor of dance at Washington University in St. Louis.
+Ms. Tate was invited to a private audition for Cirque du Soleil’s Michael Jackson: The Immortal World Tour and is a recipient of Grand Center’s Emerging Artist Visionary Award.
+She has served as a judge for the Fox Performing Arts Charitable Foundation’s Teen Talent Showcase.
+She was also a winner of the Pulse On Tour Dance Convention Protégé Scholarship, a Monsters of Hip Hop Scholarship (and a former Monsters Show Nominee), and is signed as a dancer and dance educator with Clear Talent Group in Los Angeles, California.
+Her work was recently chosen to be featured in choreographers showcases at the Peridance Capezio Center and the TADA!
 Theater in New York City.

 Adjunct Faculty; Ballet, Jazz and Musical Theatre Dance